 On October 1, 2020, we entered into a manager agreement with Brett Icahn, the son of Carl C. Icahn, and affiliates of Brett Icahn.
 Under the manager agreement, Brett Icahn serves as the portfolio manager of a designated portfolio of assets within the Investment Funds over a seven-year term, subject to veto rights by our Investment segment and Carl C. Icahn.
+On May 5, 2022, we entered into an amendment to the manager agreement, which allows the Investment Funds to add, from time to time, two additional separately tracked portfolios, in addition to the existing portfolios, which will not be subject to the manager agreement.
 Additionally, Brett Icahn provides certain other services, at our request, which may entail research, analysis and advice with respect to a separate designated portfolio of assets within the Investment Funds.
 Subject to the terms of the manager agreement, at the end of the seven-year term, Brett Icahn will be entitled to receive a one-time lump sum payment as described in and computed pursuant to the manager agreement.
 Brett Icahn will not be entitled to receive from us any other compensation (including any salary or bonus) in respect of the services he is to provide under the manager agreement other than restricted depositary units granted under a restricted unit agreement.
 In accordance with the manager agreement, Brett Icahn will co-invest with the Investment Funds in certain positions, will make cash contributions to the Investment Funds in order to fund such co-investments and will have a special limited partnership interest in the Investment Funds through which the profit and loss attributable to such co-investments will be allocated to him.
-During 2021 and 2020, Brett Icahn contributed \$76 million and \$12 million, respectively, in accordance with the manager agreement.
-As of December 31, 2021 and 2020, Brett Icahn had investments in the Investment Funds with a fair market value of \$93 million and \$12 million, respectively.
+During 2022, Brett Icahn had net redemptions of \$14 million in accordance with the manager agreement and in 2021 he contributed \$76 million.
+As of December 31, 2022 and 2021, Brett Icahn had investments in the Investment Funds with a fair market value of \$50 million and \$93 million, respectively.